hapostgres/pg_auto_failover/docs/fault-tolerance.rst

 ---------------

 The pg_auto_failover monitor is responsible for running regular health-checks with every PostgreSQL node it manages.
-A health-check is successul when it is able to connect to the PostgreSQL node using the PostgreSQL protocol (libpq), imitating the ``pg_isready`` command.
+A health-check is successful when it is able to connect to the PostgreSQL node using the PostgreSQL protocol (libpq), imitating the ``pg_isready`` command.